 Capstone believes in taking a diversified approach to investing across asset classes, geographic regions, trading strategies and uses a wide range of instruments primarily within the options and volatility space.
 The firm’s volatility trading strategies span equities, fixed income, commodities, foreign exchange, credit, and convertible bonds globally.

-Employees across offices in New York, London and Amsterdam
+Employees across offices New York, Los Angeles, London, and Amsterdam

 Team of 40+